StuPro-TOSCAna/TOSCAna/docs/dev/plugins/target-artifact-conventions/target-artifact-conventions.md

 ```

 ## Must have
 - `Readme.html` - a Readme file in the root folder of the target artifact is mandatory.
-It holds the basic information of the target artifact, also if the plugin needs a short usage guide include it in this file.
+It holds the basic information of the target artifact.
+A readme file must contain at least the following sections:
+   - explanation of the ZIP contents
+      - folder structure
+      - output contents
+   - usage guide
+      - step by step guide on how to handle the deployment of the target artifact
+      - which scripts are included, what do they do and how should they be used
+   - links to further documentation (see `docs`)

 - `output` - the `output` - folder holds everything generated during the transformation.
   - `output/scripts` - `scripts` is a subfolder of `output` it holds executable scripts generated during the transformation, that are needed to deploy the artifact.
 Scripts are all lowercase and to seperate logical words use `-`.